riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-11-25_600_PM.md

 date: 2025-11-25
 ---
 #### Meeting Info
-* **Meeting Type:** City Council meeting on 2025-11-25
+* Type: City Council meeting on 2025-11-25 at 6:00 PM
-* **Purpose:** Truth in Taxation hearing to discuss the proposed budget and property tax levy for 2026
+* Purpose: Truth in Taxation hearing, discussing the proposed 2026 budget and property tax levy increase
-* **Date/Time:** November 25, 2025 at 6:00 PM
+* Date/Time: November 25, 2025, 6:00 PM
-* **Attendees:** St. Paul City Council members, Kamud Verma (Chief Budget Officer), and community members

 #### Summary

-The meeting began with an introduction by the Council President, followed by a presentation by Kamud Verma on the proposed 2026 budget.
-The budget includes a $886 million operating budget, with a 3.9% increase in property taxes.
-The City is also proposing to increase its levy by 5.3%.
+The meeting began with a presentation by Chief Budget Officer Kamud Verma on the proposed 2026 budget.
+The total operating budget is $886 million, with a general fund budget of $405 million (3.9% increase over 2025).
+Property tax levy is expected to increase by 5.3%.
+Council members emphasized that they had been listening to community feedback and would be proposing amendments to the mayor's proposal.

-Community members then spoke during the public hearing, expressing concerns about:

-* Property tax increases and their impact on homeowners and small business owners
-* Cuts to library hours and rec center services
-* Police violence and collaboration with ICE
-* Disparities in wages for frontline workers, including librarians, rec leaders, and other city employees

-Several speakers called for increased funding for the housing program at Ujama Place, citing its importance in providing stable housing for returning citizens.

-The meeting also touched on issues of public safety, including concerns about police violence and ICE raids.
-Many speakers expressed frustration with the City's handling of these issues and demanded greater accountability from the Council.
+The public hearing portion of the meeting saw numerous speakers express concerns about property tax increases, funding for frontline workers, libraries, and parks.
+Many speakers criticized the city's handling of the recent ICE raid on Rose Street and called for greater accountability from the St. Paul Police Department.

-Council Member Kim was commended for attending the event and showing support for community members.

-In closing, the Council President acknowledged the difficulties faced by the city but assured the public that their input would be taken into consideration.

-The meeting concluded with a promise to revisit some of the topics discussed during the hearing in future meetings.
+Several speakers advocated for reducing the police department's budget and increasing funding for other essential services.
+Some suggested decertifying eight tax income and finance districts to save around $1 million, while others proposed focusing on fixing existing parks rather than building new ones.

+The meeting concluded with Council President Noecker thanking attendees for their participation and acknowledging that it had been a tough moment in the community.
+The council will take into account the feedback received during the public hearing when considering the 2026 budget and property tax levy increase.